neelabhsinha/Leakage-Detection-in-Smart-Water-Distribution-Systems/README.md

 The files in this respository include -
 - Data
-- Model.ipynb : Analysis of Data, Training the model, Testing the model
+- Analysis_and_Model.ipynb : Analysis of Data, Training the model, Testing the model

 Results obtained -
 - Accuracy: 92%